 1. Timothy Hay: The Foundation of a Healthy Diet

-Timothy hay should be the cornerstone of your guinea pig’s diet, comprising around 80% of their daily intake.
-It’s a rich source of fiber, which is vital for promoting healthy digestion and preventing common health issues like hairballs and digestive stasis.
-Timothy hay also provides essential vitamins and minerals, contributing to their overall well-being.
+Timothy hay should constitute about 80% of your guinea pig’s daily intake.
+It is an excellent source of fiber, which is vital for promoting healthy digestion and preventing digestive problems.
+Timothy hay also provides essential vitamins and minerals that contribute to your guinea pig’s overall health.

 Choosing the Right Hay

-• Color: Look for hay that is green in color.
-Yellow or brown hay may indicate that it is old or has been exposed to sunlight, which can cause it to lose its nutritional value.
+- Color: Fresh hay should be green, as yellow or brown hay may be older or exposed to sunlight, which can reduce its nutritional value.

-• Dust and Mold: Make sure the hay is free of dust and mold, as these can be harmful to your guinea pig’s respiratory system.
+- Dust and Mold: Avoid hay with dust or mold, as it can irritate your guinea pig’s respiratory system.

-• Smell: Good quality timothy hay should have a sweet smell.
-Avoid hay that has a musty or sour odor.
+- Smell: Good quality hay should have a fresh, sweet scent.
+Steer clear of hay that smells musty or sour.

 2. Pellets: A Supplement to Hay